 What does love look like when it doesn’t point inward?

-It’s a cliché phrase, said to death, and can get a bit annoying.
+It’s a cliché phrase, said to death, and can get annoying.

 You have to learn to love yourself first.
 The people who hate this phrase are in denial of the painful truth.

 I want to be clear about something.
 Needing to love yourself first does NOT imply that you are not worthy of love.
 That’s not what I’m saying, at all.
 Everyone is worthy of love.